 It is our experience that the most successful students have the goal of becoming a Clinical Fellow in the AAMFT.
-Students must apply and be accepted as a student member of AAMFT.
-Information about AAMFT and the student application are on-line at www.AAMFT.org.
+Students must apply and be accepted as a student member of AAMFT the entire time they are enrolled at Auburn University.
+Information about AAMFT and the student application are online at www.AAMFT.org.
 Students are encouraged to become familiar with the AAMFT website to learn about professional opportunities and enrichment.
 Students are required to maintain their AAMFT membership throughout the entire program.